wesleyguirra/wesguirra.github.io/README.md

 Last salary: **USD 5.040,00**
 Expected gross salary: **USD 7.000,00**  (Open to offers)
 ```
-Reading Time of this Resume: 4 min
+Silent Reading Time of this Resume: 3 mins 21 secs
-Words: 635
+Words: 797
 ```
 ## Summary
 Graduated in Systems Analysis, with background in Digital Marketing and Design of interfaces.
 I have solid knowledge of the digital processes that involve development and planning.
 I've worked as a `Tech Lead` for more than a year and focused on Developing soft skills, mainly skills related to people management.
 I work actively with Agile `SCRUM` methodology and I'm a fan of `CI/CD` trying to automatize everything.